 How Does It Impact the Kids and Teenagers?

-The impact of junk food can be seen quite a visibility among the younger generations, especially the teenagers and pre-teens as they get overly influenced by the marketing commercials seen on television.
+The impact of junk food can be seen quite visibly among the younger generations, especially the teenagers and pre-teens as they get overly influenced by the marketing commercials seen on television.
 You can often see groups of young teenagers in fast food joints eating a whole assortment of unhealthy food on a regular basis.

 This has lead to a drastic increase in obesity and a decrease in their daily nutritional intake which further complicates their health.
 Gastroenterologists see many cases of teenage obesity, high cholesterol and atherosclerosis on a daily basis due to these bad food choices.

 Since foods high in sugar and salt are known to elevate the serotonin levels in the body, it also leads to constant mood swings and anxiety-like symptoms every time the sugar levels in your body crashes.

 They also experience loss in concentration and extreme fatigue coupled with a drop in cognitive senses.
-Unlike the elderly who would have specific ailments pertaining to digestion and processing of junk food and its contents, the teenagers would also have to cope with mental ailments and cognitive disabilities if exposed to too much of junk food.
+Unlike the elderly who would have specific ailments pertaining to digestion and processing of junk food and its contents, the teenagers would also have to cope with mental ailments and cognitive disabilities if exposed to too much junk food.

 “Junk food is harmful because it contains a high level of calories from sugar or fat without the presence of fibre, protein, vitamins or minerals.”

 Junk the Junk food